PaulSHahn2/emacssetup/KENESIS.md

 "c" appear on the screen of our editor.
 If we bound a macro to "c", it would instead become a shortcut that typed whatever the macro told it to type instead of printing the letter *c*.
 For example, if the programmed macro told it to type "Hello", it would output *Hello* instead of *c*.
-That wouldn't be very usable, since we need to type 'c' on occasion.
+This example wouldn't be very usable, since we need to type 'c' frequently and can still type "Hello" by pressing the other associated keys.

 Usually macros and lisp functions are bound to a series of keys starting with a modifier key.
 These combinations are called *chords*.
 For example, *C-x,